veggiespam/ImageLocationScanner/README.md

 up to the auditor to determine if location exposure is truly a security risk based on context.

+There are two major branches: *master* which is the mainline set of releases and *tng* which will be a next generation set of changes that may or may not compile when you clone the report.
+The master branch has tags for some relased versions.

 Special thanks to my [contributors, listed here](CONTRIBUTORS.md).
 Full version history can be found in the [CHANGELOG.md](CHANGELOG.md).